Newly Pregnant - Is it Safe to Exercise?

 By: Cara Terreri | 0 Comments

 If you recently found out you're pregnant, you probably have many thoughts and questions swirling about, including, "Is it safe to exercise this early in my pregnancy?"
-For people with a regular exercise routine leading up to pregnancy, knowing whether or not you can continue feels important.
+If you had a regular exercise routine leading up to pregnancy, knowing whether or not you can continue feels important.
+(Learn which conditions can make exercise unsafe during pregnancy.)

-First and foremost, it's important to speak with your care provider about exercise during your pregnancy.
+First and foremost, speak with your care provider about exercise during your pregnancy.
 Guidelines for what is safe during pregnancy are not universal.
 Your care provider may suggest a different set of recommendations based on your unique health situation.
+If your health care professional gives you the OK to exercise, you can discuss what activities you can do safely.

 In general, exercise at any time during pregnancy, including early pregnancy, is safe.
-According the the American College of Obstetricians and Gynecologists (ACOG):
+According the American College of Obstetricians and Gynecologists (ACOG):

 If you are healthy and your pregnancy is normal, it is safe to continue or start regular physical activity.
 Physical activity does not increase your risk of miscarriage, low birth weight, or early delivery.
-However, it is important to discuss exercise with your obstetrician or other member of your health care team during your early prenatal visits.
-If your health care professional gives you the OK to exercise, you can discuss what activities you can do safely.

 ACOG recommends taking the following safety precautions while exercising in pregnancy: